If your school also ordered our Widget Pack for display screens, this tutorial will walk you through the first set-up!

 Once you have set up your widgets, you will see your “Screens Link” at the top of the page:

 This URL will open up your Screen and automatically rotate through your widgets.
-If you have a Smart TV or display with a browser built in, just load this URL and your widgets will begin to play automatically.
+You can open this link in a new window or tab to preview your widgets.
+If you have a Smart TV or display with a browser built in, just open this URL and your widgets will begin to play automatically.

 Intel Stick Instructions